kubernetes/enhancements/keps/sig-ui/5008-headlamp/README.md

 plugin which guides me through the various aspects of the UI and Kubernetes concepts.

-_**Note:** We have the minikube installer plugin in POC but the tutorial plugin is not something we currently have._

 #### Story 3

 As a cluster admin I was to provide a user interface for my users.
 I choose